tkandala/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The sliding window search is implemented inside the function `slide_window()` same as the one mentioned inside lecture notes.
 This function returns the list of windows given the start and stop positions in `x` and `y`, the size of the window and the overlap.
 I have settled on a window size of `64x64` after trying other combinations like `96x96` like in the lecture notes.
 I found out that `64x64` gave a pretty good prediction whereas `96x96` was only good when the cars were a bit closer to the vehicle.
 For this project `64x64` seemed like a good option to settle on.
+Below is the part of the image used for `sliding_windows()` function:

+![alt text][image8]

 For the amount of overlap, I used the default `50%` overlap as used inside lecture notes.
 It was a good overlap to start with.

 Regarding the scales, I first started with just a scale of `1.0` and found out that the scale was enough to identify cars over `90%` of the time inside the images.
 This scale was giving very few windows of identified cars and as mentioned, 10% of the time, the cars were not getting identified.
-I therefore used a set of scales `[1, 1.5, 2, 2.5].
+I therefore used a set of scales `[1, 1.5, 2, 2.5]`.
 This set gave a good amount of search windows for the identified cars - along with some false positives.
 Finally, using a heat threshold of `4` I was able to cleanly remove the false positives.

+Here is the image with all the positive windows with multiple scales - and before the heat threshold step:

+![alt text][image6]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?